zdravkov/kendo-docs/appearance/css-classes.md

 *   **k-state-active** - a class set on activated **k-link** elements
 *   **k-state-selected** - selected items receive this class to apply their selected look, like in PanelBar and TabStrip
 *   **k-state-disabled** - this class is set on disabled items

+TODO: Move this to another section

+## Common and theme StyleSheets
+ The Kendo UI **Web** widgets (i.e. excluding Mobile and DataViz) require two stylesheets: **kendo.common.css** and **kendo.[theme].css**.
+ The common (base) stylesheet applies styles related to positioning and size, but which are not related to the color scheme and are always required for the widget to look correct and function properly.
+The theme stylesheet applies theme-specific styles like colors and backgrounds.

+> Be sure to include the common CSS file before the theme CSS file.
+In some cases, the theme CSS file may override base styles as it uses selectors with the same specificity.

 ## LESS structure